-- 4. Official to Whom the Advisory Committee Reports: The Advisory Committee will report to the Executive Director of the Council. - 5.
-Authority of the Advisory Committee: The Advisory Committee will serve in an advisory capacity only.
+4. Official to Whom the Advisory Committee Reports: The Advisory Committee will report to the Executive Director of the Council.

+5. Authority of the Advisory Committee: The Advisory Committee will serve in an advisory capacity only.
 Neither the Advisory Committee nor its members are authorized to make statements or commitments on behalf of the Council.
-Non-staff members of the Advisory Committee are not Council employees. - 6.
-Estimated Annual Operating Costs in Dollars and Staff Time: Three weeks of staff time to provide meeting support, which includes organizing and attending meetings along with time to prepare meeting minutes, and \$500 annually for teleconference and video conference meeting support. - 7.
-Advisory Committee Management Officer: The Advisory Committee Management Officer ("Management Officer") for the RTF Policy Advisory Committee will be the Council's RTF Manager.
-The Management Officer will designate members of the Council's staff to coordinate and attend meetings of the Committee. - 8.
-Membership: The general composition of the Advisory Committee will include the following member organizations: Bonneville, investor-owned and customer-owned utilities that are direct funders of the RTF, an indirect RTF utility funder, Energy Trust of Oregon, public interest members, the Northwest Energy Efficiency Alliance, the public utility commissions, the state energy offices, and the Council.
+Non-staff members of the Advisory Committee are not Council employees.

+6. Estimated Annual Operating Costs in Dollars and Staff Time: Three weeks of staff time to provide meeting support plus \$3,500 to support preparation of meeting minutes.

+7. Advisory Committee Management Officer: The Advisory Committee Management Officer ("Management Officer") for the RTF Policy Advisory Committee will be the Council's RTF Manager.
+The Management Officer will designate members of the Council's staff to coordinate and attend meetings of the Committee.

+8. Membership: The general composition of the Advisory Committee will include the following member organizations: Bonneville, investor-owned and customer-owned utilities that are direct funders of the RTF, an indirect RTF utility funder, Energy Trust of Oregon, public interest members, the Northwest Energy Efficiency Alliance, the public utility commissions, the state energy offices, and the Council.

 Every two years, member organizations will be appointed by the Council with consultation from the Management Officer, RTF Chairs, and interested parties.
 The Co-Chairs will appoint representative members from the member organizations.
 If any representative member is unable to serve, the Co-Chairs may appoint replacement members from the same organization.
 If a representative member is unable to attend a meeting, that representative member may designate another person from his/her organization to attend and participate in his/her place on behalf of the member organization.